Kenneth7117/AWS_Projects/AWS Config and Cloud Trail/Readme.md

 - Select the StopInstances event and review the details of the change.
 - In the search field of the CloudTrail console, paste in the route table ID that you made note of before and look for any DeleteRoute events.
 - Select the DeleteRoute event and review the details of the changes.
-- At the bottom of the event details, click on View AWS Config resource timeline.
+- At the bottom of the event details, click on View **AWS Config resource timeline**.

 ![Config](https://github.com/Kenneth7117/AWS_Projects/blob/main/AWS%20Config%20and%20Cloud%20Trail/Images/png3.png)